shaffayqazi/shaffayqazi/README.md

 - 👋 Hi, I’m @shaffayqazi
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning JAVA
-- 📫 How to reach me , Email me: abdulshaffayqazi@gmail.com
+- 📫 How to reach me , Mail me: abdulshaffayqazi@gmail.com

 <!---
 shaffayqazi/shaffayqazi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.